brodiembusby/Starcraft-2-Bots/README.md

-# Senior-Project
+# Starcraft 2 Bot
-The inital plan is to learn how to use machine learning with the game of Starcraft 2.
+.
 In Starcraft 2 there are three races each with their own units and actions.
-My plan is to make a bot that can adapt to the other AI opponents tactics and win the match.
+This is a simple bot for the Terran faction that will build a couple of barracks and rush the other side with marines.

 ## Setup